 - Hot water

-- In a large bowl, combine butter and brown sugar until light and fluffy.
-Add the egg, molasses and corn syrup.
-Combine the flour, cinnamon, cloves and nutmeg; gradually add to butter mixture.
-In a small bowl, combine coffee and baking soda; stir into the dough (dough will be stiff).
+- In a large bowl, cream butter and brown sugar until light and fluffy.
+Beat in egg, molasses and corn syrup.
+Combine flour, cinnamon, cloves and nutmeg; gradually add to butter mixture.
+In a small bowl, combine coffee and baking soda; gradually beat into the dough.
+Divide dough in half.
+Shape each into a disk; wrap in plastic wrap.
+Refrigerate 1 hour or until firm enough to roll.

 - Trace patterns onto waxed paper and cut out.
 Lightly coat two baking sheets with cooking spray.
 Divide dough in half.
 Using a lightly floured rolling pin, roll out the dough directly onto the baking sheets to 1/8-in. thickness.

 - Position patterns on dough.
-Using a sharp knife or pizza cutter, cut out according to quantities noted on each pattern piece.
+Using a sharp knife, cut out according to quantities noted on each pattern piece.
 Remove patterns.
-Remove dough scraps; cover, refrigerate and save to reroll if needed.
+Remove dough scraps; cover, refrigerate and save to re-roll if needed.

-- Bake at 350° for 10-12 minutes or until golden brown.
+- Bake at 350° for 10-12 minutes or until set.
 Remove to wire racks to cool.
-Use remaining dough for cutout cookies (about 2 dozen).
+Use remaining dough for cutout cookies of your choice.

 - To make icing: In a large bowl, beat egg whites until foamy.
 Gradually add sugar and a few drops of hot water; beat for 12-15 minutes.
 If too stiff add additional hot water; if too thin, add more sugar.
 Place a damp cloth over bowl and cover tightly between uses.

 - To assemble chalet: Test cookie pieces to make sure they fit together snugly.
-If necessary, file the edges carefully with a serrated knife or emery board to make them fit.
+If necessary, file the edges carefully with a serrated knife to make them fit.

 - Insert #10 round tip into pastry bag; fill two-thirds full with icing.
 Beginning with the chimney, pipe a wide strip of icing along the longest edge of chimney piece A. Angle and press the longest edge of chimney piece B against it; set aside.